 - Increased costs for support, maintenance and upgrades

 - Increased staffing costs

-Data deduplication is a technology that initially creates a full backup of your data, but not as files as hash tables.
-These data deduplication use processes such as pre, post or in-band let me explain.
+Data De-duplication is a technology that initially creates a full backup of your data, but not as files only as hash tables.
+These data de-duplication solutions can be pre, post or in-band let me explain.

 - Pre – The data is analysed and hashed before landing on the disk.
 Usually requires a large amount of cache and fast processors.